sampras343/signing-service/README.md

   - API (In Development)
 - These modes can be toggled during the launch of application using 2 ways:
   - MODE environment variable
-  - Or by using --mode key ruing the run process
+  - Or by using --mode key during the run process
 - Default run mode is CLI

 ## How To Run?